pbeshai/peterbeshai.com/_posts/2016-10-29-Scatterplot-in-D3-v4-with-Voronoi-Interaction.md

 That's all it takes to compute the diagram! *And* the `size()` call is optional since we aren't going to use the `polygons` feature of the diagram.
 Note that we call the configured function with `(data)` at the end, which is what computes the diagram based on our generated data.

 Now that we have a computed voronoi diagram, let's add in some some mouse listeners to make use of it.
+We'll draw an invisible rectangular over the plot area of the chart that will listen for mouse events and use the voronoi diagram to highlight the nearest point to the mouse.

 ```js
 // limit how far away the mouse can be from finding a voronoi site